TrueUSD Price Hits $1.00 on Top Exchanges (TUSD)

-TrueUSD (TUSD) traded down 0% against the dollar during the one day period ending at 0:00 AM Eastern on August 30th.
-TrueUSD has a market capitalization of $495.15 million and $38.74 million worth of TrueUSD was traded on exchanges in the last day.
-One TrueUSD token can now be bought for about $1.00 or 0.00001686 BTC on popular exchanges.
-During the last seven days, TrueUSD has traded down 0.2% against the dollar.
+TrueUSD (TUSD) traded up 0% against the dollar during the 24 hour period ending at 0:00 AM ET on September 4th.
+One TrueUSD token can currently be purchased for approximately $1.00 or 0.00001747 BTC on major cryptocurrency exchanges.
+In the last seven days, TrueUSD has traded 0.1% lower against the dollar.
+TrueUSD has a market cap of $494.91 million and approximately $28.25 million worth of TrueUSD was traded on exchanges in the last 24 hours.

 - Hokkaidu Inu (HOKK) traded up 1.2% against the dollar and now trades at $0.0004 or 0.00000001 BTC.